Documentation from the Counselling Service Related to Mitigating Circumstances

 - If you are submitting a piece of work late, have reason to believe that your performance, including exams may be affected, are requesting a deferral or leave of absence you may be asked to produce evidence.

 - This evidence will include for example a doctor’s letter if you have been unwell, a police report if you have been the victim of a crime, a death certificate in the case of a bereavement.
 Where the crime committed is of a very personal nature i.e. sexual assault, it may be difficult to obtain a police report.
-In such circumstances appropriate documentary evidence can be provided from a medical professional, counsellor or other professional body (i.e. rape support service).
+In such circumstances appropriate documentary evidence can be provided from a medical professional, counsellor or other professional body (e.g. sexual violence support service).

 - If you have been seen by the service for counselling, mental health support or professional mentoring, your counsellor/advisor/mentor may be willing to provide some documentation to confirm the extent and nature of the contact, at your request and with your agreement

 What we are unable to provide

 - We are unable to provide documentation for students we have not seen and we are unlikely to be able to provide any meaningful documentation after a single consultation.
 It takes some time for us to be able to assess the extent and impact of most personal circumstances.

 - We are unable to make recommendations, act as an advocate or influence decisions of the mitigating circumstances panel.
 We can only provide factual confirmation and an assessment of impact, which the mitigating circumstances panel can choose to take into account.

 What do we provide?

 - A brief report which confirms the dates of contact, the regularity of contact, the nature of the circumstances and our assessment of their impact.

 - A copy of any documentation provided for your personal record.